nelinory/WMC7-DishNetwork-Guide/README.md

 <p align="center"><img src="https://github.com/nelinory/WMC7-DishNetwork-Guide/blob/master/Images/HauppaugeDeviceCentral.png" alt="colossus_ir_blaster" width="450"/></p>

 16. For MCE guide I use EPG123 with a schedule direct subscription (http://www.schedulesdirect.org) (yes, it is worth $25 anually !).
 To get the application, go to: http://epg123.garyan2.net.
 After downloading and installation follow the install guide of EPG123 from http://epg123.garyan2.net/install.
->  **Note:** <br/> The following instructions **DOES NOT** supersede the EPG123 install guide, they just mention what to do in the steps within MCE setup related to Hauppauge Colossus 01414 PCI.
+>  **Note:** <br/> The following instructions **DOES NOT** supersede the EPG123 install guide, they just mention what to do in the steps within MCE setup related to Hauppauge Colossus 01414 PCI and Hauppauge WinTV-quadHD OTA tuners.
 - Execute **step 1: Clean start** from EPG123 install guide
 - Execute **step 2: TV Setup** from EPG123 install guide
   - At one-point MCE will ask you for PlayReady.
 Agree to the terms of service for PlayReady – you need this to record protected content.
 MCE will download and install PlayReady.